 Major: Great Ideas

 Taylor Kloha was awarded a Fulbright English Teaching Assistantship to teach in Czech Republic at a secondary school in the city of České Budějovice.
-Her skills have already been tested as a tutor of English language learners on the Carthage campus and as an instructor for a college preparatory course in Beijing, China.
-Taylor plans to attend the University of Illinois at Chicago after her Fulbright year to pursue a Ph.D. in philosophy, with the ultimate goal of one day teaching at a university.
+Her skills had already been tested as a tutor of English language learners on the Carthage campus and as an instructor for a college preparatory course in Beijing, China.
+Ms. Kloha is now attending the University of Illinois at Chicago for a Ph.D. in philosophy, with the ultimate goal of one day teaching at a university.

 Read more about Ms. Kloha